slingshotdancu/ChromeExtension/README.md

 Other notes:
 On/Off state is saved, even if the browser tab or window is closed.

 //TODO
-//After one cycle of the on/off state, the paragraphs are no longer tied to the "Click" event listener.
+1. After one cycle of the on/off state, the paragraphs are no longer tied to the "Click" event listener.
-//Reset should clear everything and start fresh, which means clearning the array, which is more complicated than anticipated.
+2. Reset should clear everything and start fresh, which means clearning the array, which is more complicated than anticipated.
-//Comparing each of the two paragraphs per word, and showing the paragraphs side by side with similarities (maybe three or more words being the same within a tolerance of +-5 of the indexed location of the comparing array)
+3. Comparing each of the two paragraphs per word, and
+4. Showing the paragraphs side by side with similarities (maybe three or more words being the same within a tolerance of +-5 of the indexed location of the comparing array)